Startup costs have never been lower.

 A CB Insights survey of over 100 startups found that the second leading reason why startups failed (almost 30%) was because they ran out of money.

-While every startup is different, this blog post will take a look at how to set up your business on a shoestring budget.
+While every startup is different, this blog post will take a look at how to set up your business and logo on a shoestring budget.

 A Business Plan: The Foundation